Manaba Beach: Geography

-Forming part of the adjacent coastal town of Margate, Manaba Beach is sandwiched between Margate North Beach to the south and Uvongo to the north.
+Forming part of the adjacent coastal town of Margate, Manaba Beach is nestled between Margate North Beach to the south and Uvongo to the north.
 The coastline along Manaba Beach is generally rocky and is therefore not popular amongst tourists who wish to swim or bathe in the ocean.

 Economy

 Manaba Beach functions as a small economic hub on the South Coast of KwaZulu-Natal, with retail stores, hardware stores, and motor repair centres lining Marine Drive.
-A notable employer in the area is Albany, one of South Africa’s largest bread producers, with a bakery on Marine Drive.
+A notable employer in the area is Albany, one of South Africa's largest bread producers, with a bakery on Marine Drive.
 Despite its commercial and residential nature, Manaba Beach is also a seaside resort with numerous self-catering holiday flats along the shore.

 Beaches

 Lucien Beach and Manaba Beach are the two main beaches in the Manaba Beach area, both offering safe swimming and coastal attractions.
 Lucien Beach, a Blue Flag beach, sits at the northern end of Margate Main Beach, while Manaba Beach, further north, is protected by lifeguards and shark nets.
-Natural rock pools are scattered along the rocky stretch between them, adding to the area’s appeal.
+Natural rock pools are scattered along the rocky stretch between them, adding to the area's appeal.
 With Margate Main Beach just south of Lucien Beach, residents and visitors have easy access to a variety of beachfront options.